SeaweedFrolic/seaweedfrolic/README.md

 ## 🚀 About Me

-- 🔭 I’m an alumna of iACADEMY with a Bachelor of Arts degree in Multimedia Arts & Design.
+- 🔭 I am an alumna of iACADEMY with a Bachelor of Arts degree in Multimedia Arts & Design.
 - 🌐 Founder of [coteriecreates.art](https://coteriecreates.art); the creative nest for elevating brands and uniting ideas.
 - ✍️ Currently designing my portfolio website: https://minaco.art